google/WebFundamentals/src/content/en/fundamentals/performance/index.md

 <img src="images/crp.png" class="attempt-right">

-Do you understanding what happens in the intermediate steps between receiving HTML, CSS, and JavaScript and the processing to turn them into rendered pixels?
+Do you understand what happens in the intermediate steps between receiving HTML, CSS, and JavaScript and the processing to turn them into rendered pixels?

 [Learn More](critical-rendering-path/)